Travers Park: History

 As of March 2018, Travers Park and Staunton Play Field is being renovated and expected to reopen in late 2019.
 A large portion of the park reopened in February 2019.
 The tot lot at Travers Park is set to be rebuilt by late 2020.
 During this renovation, there was a controversy about the opening of a Mazda car dealership next to the park.
 Original plans had called for the entirety of 78th Street next to the park to be turned into a car-free zone, but a 200-foot section remained to provide access to Koeppel Mazda, which opened in 2018.

+In June 2022, one of the handball courts was converted into a dog run.

+When the 34th Ave Open Street plan was redesigned in 2022 (dubbed "Paseo Park"), the Department of Transportation envisioned Travers Park to form the "green core of the neighborhood."

 Rory Staunton Field

 Across 78th Street from Travers Park is the .57-acre Rory Staunton Field, a former school yard of The Garden School that was transferred to the city's Parks Department in 2013.
 Rory Staunton (1999-2012) was a resident of Sunnyside Gardens and a student at The Garden School in Jackson Heights who was active in a variety of civic causes until his sudden diagnosis of infection that led to his untimely death from septic shock.
 Staunton’s death helped to inspire the New York State Department of Health to implement protocols in all New York hospitals to better identify and treat sepsis, and the creation of the Rory Staunton Foundation to educate the public about this infection, which is usually treatable if quickly diagnosed.